 Donald “Duck” Bailey was authentic Philadelphia Afro-American mystery.
 He styled everything: his home-painted clothes, his unusually angled drum set, his inimitable beats.

 Donald Bailey was the first person to put the hi-hat (with foot) on the skip beat.
-A good place to hear it is on Jimmy Smith’s “Back At the Chicken Shack.”
-This Bailey version of a shuffle beat has the skip hi-hat, a snare smack on two, and “uh huh” on tom-tom in mid-bar.
+A good place to hear it is on Jimmy Smith’s “Back At the Chicken Shack,” which has the skip hi-hat, a snare smack on two, and “uh huh!” on tom-tom in mid-bar.